luludotdev/autodns/README.md

 ```
 Available Commands:
   cf          Use CloudFlare DNS provider
+  completion  Generate completion script
   help        Help about any command
+  upgrade     Upgrade AutoDNS to the latest version
   version     Print version information

 Flags:
   -h, --help            help for autodns
   -v, --verbose count   verbose output
   -V, --version         print version

+Use "autodns [command] --help" for more information about a command.
 ```

 Additionally, you can instead pass the API tokens using the `AUTODNS_{provider}_TOKEN` environment variables.
 Note that tokens passed using CLI flags take priority over environment variables.
 [See below](#-providers) for a complete list.